backdrop-contrib/flickr/block/README.txt

 BLOCK CONFIGURATION
 ===================

-There are a two Flickr specific fields in the block settings that apply on all blocks.
+Fields in the block settings that apply on all blocks.

 Show n photos
 -------------